Inferno filming locations

 GETTING TO THE CITY CENTER

-The Inferno movie regains our excitement to Professor Langdon and his friend Elizabeth, who have just landed as the Istanbul.
-As reflected by the upcoming route along the city waterfront, the ATATURK AIRPORT, the main transport hub at the times of the filmmaking, is meant to be the starting point to get to the city center.
-The next panoramic sequence follows the World Health Organization motorcade lengthwise the KENNEDY AVENUE, a 13-kilometer highway, which links the Ataturk airport with the city center.
-On the left side we could recognize the WALLS OF CONSTANTINOPLE, a defensive line, which once surrounded the city as well as the right part of the frame merges with the Marble Sea.
-The very next panorama over KARAKOY city district across the Bosphorus accords out attention to the famous GALATA TOWER.
+The Inferno movie regains our excitement for Professor Langdon and his friend Elizabeth, who have just landed in Istanbul.
+As reflected by the upcoming route along the city waterfront, the Atatürk AIRPORT, the main transport hub at the time of the filmmaking, is meant to be the starting point to get to the city center.
+The next panoramic sequence follows the World Health Organization motorcade lengthwise on Kennedy Avenue, a 13-kilometer highway that links the Atatürk airport with the city center.
+On the left side, we could recognize the WALLS OF CONSTANTINOPLE, a defensive line that once surrounded the city, as well as the right part of the frame merging with the Marble Sea.
+The next panorama over the Karakoy city district across the Bosphorus accords our attention to the famous Galata Tower.

 HAGIA SOPHIA

-The short sequence of the way to the city center is now followed with the frame of a helicopter having its way above one of the most well-known and treasured holy places in the Christian world, known as HAGIA SOPHIA (Church of the Holy Wisdom) in Istanbul.
-The bottom side of the same perspective reveals the crowds of people, as well as the emergency automobiles and the upper background, shows us Gulhane Park and Topkapi Palace.
-When Professor and Elizabeth finally get to the place, they are guided to the HAGIA SOPHIA in order to find the tomb of HENRICUS DANDOLO and the answer that has once again chosen the wrong place.
+The short sequence of the way to the city center is now followed by the frame of a helicopter having its way above one of the most well-known and treasured holy places in the Christian world, known as the HAGIA SOPHIA (Church of the Holy Wisdom) in Istanbul.
+The bottom side of the same perspective reveals the crowds of people, as well as the emergency automobiles, and the upper background shows us Gulhane Park and Topkapi Palace.
+When Professor and Elizabeth finally get to the place, they are guided to the HAGIA SOPHIA to find the tomb of HENRICUS DANDOLO and the answer that has once again chosen the wrong place.

-Albeit the fact that that the opening tourist hours are generally restricted at 5.30 PM in the evening, this very day is being made an exception by means of the music concert down there.
-Despite Robert’s whoops that they now have to find their way across the labyrinth, all main events of the movie are unfolded within the main hall, to be no more than a big a rectangular box with a branchy line of the pathways.
-The water depth inside the Basilica is, in fact, a waist-high, as it was depicted in a movie.
-After all incredible and dangerous events and challenges, Robert and Elizabeth take their time on the street near Yerebatan Sarcini.
+Albeit the fact that the opening tourist hours are generally restricted to 5.30 PM, this very day is being made an exception, employing the music concert down there.
+Despite Robert’s whoops that they now have to find their way across the labyrinth, all main events of the movie unfold within the main hall, to is no more than a big rectangular box with a branched line of pathways.
+The water depth inside the Basilica is, in fact, waist-high, as it was depicted in a movie.
+After all the incredible and dangerous events and challenges, Robert and Elizabeth take their time on the street near Yerebatan Sarcini.

 BACK AGAIN TO FLORENCE

-In the wake of all past events, professor Langdon considers one last doing to be willing to oblige.
-He has to replace the death mask of Dante Alighieri to the Palazzo Vecchio museum.
-Another dawn panorama over Florence takes us above the Arno river, with Ponte Vecchio, in the direction of the city center.
-The semi-comedian dialogue with a museum guard reveals that the famous treasure is now back again in-place and Robert is open for new adventures in the future.
+In the wake of all past events, Professor Langdon considers one last thing, willing to oblige.
+He has to replace the death mask of Dante Alighieri in the Palazzo Vecchio museum.
+Another dawn panorama over Florence takes us above the Arno River, with Ponte Vecchio, in the direction of the city center.
+The semi-comedian dialogue with a museum guard reveals that the famous treasure is now back again in place, and Robert is open for new adventures in the future.